Synchronize accelerated clock in a multipartite relativistic quantum system: Evolution of the multipartite relativistic quantum system

-To synchronize $n$ spatially separated clocks, Krco and Paul \cite{Krco} promoted a multiparty synchronization protocol, in which any one of the clocks can be taken as the standard clock.
-In their proposal, the initial shared among these clocks is a W-type state \cite{Dur}
+To synchronize $n$ spatially separated clocks, Krco and Paul \cite{Krco} promoted a multipartite synchronization protocol, in which any one of the clocks can be taken as the standard clock.
+In their proposal, the initial shared among these clocks is a symmetric W-type state \cite{Dur}

-which involves $n$ subsystems and each of them only contains a single qubit in the excited state.
-A few years later, Ben-Av and Exman employed the $Z$-type state as a generalization of $W$ state and found that the clock adjustment accuracy was improved via $Z$-state properties \cite{Ben-Av}.
-To study the dynamics of the many-detector system under relativistic motion, we are going to work out the evolution of $Z$-type initial state in a relativistic setting firstly.
-The dynamics of the $W$ state can be obtained in a similar way.
-The $Z$ state is an entangled state with $n$ two-level noninteracting atoms and fully symmetric under the operation of particle exchange, which owns the form
+which involves $n$ subsystems and only one of subsystems lie in the excited state.
+A few years later, Ben-Av and Exman employed the $Z$-type state as a generalization of $W$ state and found that the clock adjustment accuracy was improved via $Z$-type state properties \cite{Ben-Av}.
+To study the dynamic of many-detector system under relativistic motion, we are going to work out the evolution of $Z$-type initial state in a relativistic setting firstly.
+The dynamic of $W$-type state can be obtained in a similar way.
+The $Z$-type state is an entangled state with $n$ two-level noninteracting atoms and fully symmetric under the operation of particle exchange, which owns the form

 where $k$ atoms are involved in the excited energy eigenstate $|1\rangle$, while the rest lie in the ground state $|0\rangle$.
+In our scheme of clock synchronization, each atom must be an energy eigenstate with with a well-defined energy so that the density matrix of initial state is constant and known to us before measurements.
+And the initial state does not have to be symmetric.
+The symmetry of $Z$-type multipartite initial state which is a natural property of our systems is only just convenient to illustrate the process of clock synchronization.
+Besides, $Z$-type initial state is helpful for us to consider the influence of initial state for our QCS with different values of total atoms $n$ and excited atoms $k$.